palixir/wobe/packages/wobe-documentation/doc/concepts/context.md

 You can also directly access to some properties of the response object:

--   `status`: Set the status code of the response.
+-   `status`: Set or get the status code of the response.
--   `statusText`: Set the status text of the response.
+-   `statusText`: Set or get the status text of the response.
--   `header`: Set a header of the response.
+-   `header`: Set or get a header of the response.

 ## Methods of the context object